blackfyre/flsun.community/src/guide/README.md

 See: <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>
 - What else?

-Appendix 1: How to calibrate extruder E-steps on your 3D printer:
-1) Figure out how to send g-code commands to your printer.
-Use software such as:
-  - Pronterface
-  - Repetier Host
-  - many others (e.g. serial terminal programs)
-    You can search: how to send g-code using [my printing software] Try baud rates of `250000` (QQ) or `115200` (QQ-S/Q5).
-2) Find out what your starting E-step value is, if you can.
-  - For QQ, use g-code: `M503`
-    - Look at the M92 line, remember the number after "E" as the starting E-value (it's normally around 87 for the stock Flsun direct extruder).
-  - For QQ-S/Q5, use g-code: `M205`
-Look for the number right before the label "Extr.1 steps per mm". (it's normally around 367 for the stock Titan-clone extruder).
-3) Only if `M503` and `M205` don't work and you're not sure of the value, then go ahead and set a known initial value for E-steps; otherwise, skip this step.
-Send g-code: `M92 E99` (replace 99 with a different guess if you want) Use this guess as the starting E-step value for later.
-4) Go ahead and set the hot-end to a temperature that will melt the filament you are using.
-Use the GUI or send g-code: `M104 S200` (replace 200 with desired temp)
-5) Note where the filament enters the extruder drive, then measure and mark a point on the filament 70mm from where it goes in.
-6) Wait for the hot-end to reach extruding temperature.
-7) Tell the printer to extrude 50mm of filament, slowly.
-Use the GUI or send g-codes:
-   1) `M83` (do once to set extruder to relative mode)
-   2) `G1 E50 F200` (extrude 50mm at 200mm/minute, which should take 15 seconds)
-8) Measure the distance between the mark and where the filament goes in.
-With this measurement, we can calculate exactly how much filament was extruded.
-Calculate: extruded_amount = 70 - measurement
-9) Now, based on that amount, calculate the correct E-step value: new_e_steps = starting_e_step_value * 50 / extruded_amount
-(ie, multiply the starting value by 50, then divide by the extruded amount)
-10) Enter this new value by sending g-codes:
-M92 Exxx.x (you MUST replace xxx.x with your calculated new_e_steps)
-M500 (saves the value to non-volatile memory)
-11) You can repeat steps 5-8 to verify the new value.
-12) Turn off the hot-end:
-Use the GUI or send g-code: `M104 S0`
-If the mark disappears inside the extruder drive at step 7, then you need to measure further out than 70mm.
-This shouldn't be necessary unless your initial guess is way off.
-You could also change your initial guess and go back to step 3.

 Appendix 2: How to set the correct Z=0 height on the QQ or QQ-S:
 In the steps below, don't type the comment in []'s.